balditommaso/ALADIN/README.md

 ### License
-Project and DORY are released under Apache 2.0, see the LICENSE file in the root of this repository for details.
+This project and DORY are released under Apache 2.0, see the LICENSE file in the root of this repository for details.